Message from Ass. Prof. Cheng:

 b.
 Compared with the natural MFs, what is the difference in the effects of synthetic MFs on the biota?

 c.
-To obtain data with higher ecological relevance than previous studies that on each species separately
+To obtain data with higher ecological relevance than previous studies on each species separately

 It is possible to build a bridge between the laboratory and the ecosystem, which helps confirm extrapolations from laboratory data to the environment.

-In 2018, global plastic production has almost reached 360 million tons and approximately 8 million metric tons of plastic enters the ocean annually.
+In 2018, global plastic production has almost reached 360 million tons and approximately 8 million metric tons of plastic enter the ocean annually.
 Petroleum-based plastics do not biodegrade; they will break down into smaller pieces over time into microplastics.
-In the ocean water column, microplastics are mostly found in fiber shape and fragments with a concentration of 52% and 29% respectively.
+In the ocean water column, microplastics are mostly found in fiber shapes and fragments with a concentration of 52% and 29% respectively.
 In terms of polymer type, the greatest proportion found was polypropylene (PP) with 17% followed by polyethylene (PE) and polyethylene terephthalate(PET) with 15% each.
 The presence of these microplastics in the ocean poses risks to marine biota as they are ingested by various marine organisms.
 Due to their high surface area to volume ratio, microplastics are able to adsorb hydrophobic contaminants such as Persistent Organic Pollutants (POPs) which may increase their toxicity when ingested.
-Based on the fishery production statistic survey in Japan, oysters and scallops are the two most produced bivalves.
-They both are susceptible to microplastics exposure from the water column and sediment.
+Nevertheless, clams, especially Manila clams (Ruditapes philippinarum), hold an important economic and ecological role as the second most captured shellfish group and filter feeders.
 This research aims to study the effects of microplastic ingestion by bivalves.
 PP and PET with benzo(a)pyrene (BaP) are used to represent plastics and POPs in the ocean.
-Exposure of plastics are carried out in the form of microplastic fragment and fiber to find the type and shape preferred by the bivalves during ingestion.
-Qualitative and quantitative analysis is carried out by using laser scanning confocal microscope (Fig. 1).
+Exposure of plastics is carried out in the form of microplastic fragments and fiber to find the type and shape preferred by the bivalves during ingestion.
+Qualitative and quantitative analysis is carried out by using a laser scanning confocal microscope.
 Subsequently, the most ingested plastic will be spiked with BaP to observe the transfer of contaminant into the oysters and scallops.
-Toxicological analysis will be performed to determine the systematic effects in the bivalves.
+The toxicological analysis will be performed to determine the systematic effects on the bivalves.